Introduction

 This effect is visible in budget composition.
 Expanding fixed commitments reduces the capacity to respond to income variation or unexpected expenses.
 Margin does not disappear all at once; it compresses decision after decision until constant adaptation becomes necessary just to maintain basic functioning.

-In readers’ everyday lives, the loss of flexibility shows up as a sense of tightness without a clear cause.
+The loss of flexibility may feel like a sense of tightness without a clear cause.
 There was no big misstep, but the space to decide shrank.
 Options that used to be viable stop being so—not by conscious choice, but because the system is already pre-committed.
 Rigidity is not a personal failure; it is the predictable effect of a set of decisions made under the same pressures.

 When the Short Term Comes to Dominate Planning